School Bus Endorsement FAQs

 Per the Federal Motor Carrier Safety Administration (FMCSA), mechanics operating an empty school bus are not required to have the S endorsement.
 They are only required to have the proper class of CDL with passenger vehicle (P) endorsement.

 You may take the school bus endorsement written test, or any additional CDL written and skills tests, at any Missouri State Highway Patrol driver examination station.

 Click here to view the Missouri Commercial Driver License Manual.
 Printed copies are also available at any Missouri State Highway Patrol driver examination station or Missouri license office.

 If you currently hold an out-of-state CDL document, you must meet the requirements for the S endorsement in your state of record and obtain the S endorsement on your CDL to be eligible to drive a school bus for a Missouri school.

-To obtain a school bus endorsement, you must:
+To obtain a school bus endorsement on a current CDL, you must:

-- Pass the written and skills test for obtaining a CDL with passenger vehicle (P) and school bus (S) endorsements at a Missouri State Highway Patrol driver examination station.
+- Pass the written test for obtaining a CDL with passenger vehicle (P) and school bus (S) endorsements at a Missouri State Highway Patrol driver examination station.